 Be humble: You might think you know it all.
 The fact is, you've still got plenty to learn.
 Leave the attitude at home, and take a humble approach to the experience.

 Take on more responsibility: Don't coast through your placement; move out of your comfort zone and volunteer to take on new challenges.
 Your employer will be impressed with your go-getting attitude, and you'll have more to add to your CV in future.

 You might have an excellent CV and a whole host of work experience under your belt, but if you're going for a creative role, what's stopping you from showcasing your skills?

-This could mean creating your own side project – for example, if you're a designer why not launch an exhibition?
-Or if you're going for a job in copywriting or media, could you start your own blog?
+It could mean creating a side project – for example, if you're a designer, why not launch an exhibition?
+Or if you're going for a job in copywriting or media, could you start your blog?

 Potential employers are always super impressed with those who go the extra mile to stand out from the crowd.

 Smarten up your act

 With so many potential job interviews lined up, now's the time to tackle that rough haircut and remove those unusual piercings.
 Prepare yourself for meeting potential new employers by smartening up your act.
 Because first impressions do count.

 Not sure what to wear?
 I'd always advise investing in a suit as you'll look smart and presentable.
 Also, keep your nails clean (and stop biting them), brush your teeth and generally keep yourself nicely groomed.